teddygroves/bibat/bibat/examples/baseball/README.md

-baseball
+Baseball
 ==============================

-Comparison of ways of modelling at-bat success rates in baseball
+Comparison of distributions for modelling baseball hitting

 # How to run the analysis